modernben/forge-docs/1.0/servers/monitoring.md

 ## Overview

-Forge can be configured to monitor the following metrics on your server and email you when the state changes:
+Forge can be configured to monitor the following metrics on your server and email you when their state changes:

 - CPU Load Average
 - Used Disk Space